llvm/llvm-project/llvm/docs/Passes.rst

 --------------------------------------------------------

 Combine expression patterns to form expressions with fewer, simple instructions.
-This pass does not modify the CFG.

 For example, this pass reduce width of expressions post-dominated by TruncInst into smaller width when applicable.

-It differs from instcombine pass in that it contains pattern optimization that requires higher complexity than the O(1), thus, it should run fewer times than instcombine pass.
+It differs from instcombine pass in that it can modify CFG and contains pattern optimization that requires higher complexity than the O(1), thus, it should run fewer times than instcombine pass.

 ``-internalize``: Internalize Global Symbols
 --------------------------------------------